 The Derby County Community Trust Education and Football programme gives aspiring young footballers the opportunity to develop their 11-a-side football skills while studying academic qualifications in Sport to enhance their career prospects.

-The College’s partnership with the award-winning DCCT enables learners to benefit from the expertise of highly qualified and respected coaches, which enhances the football-focussed curriculum.
+The College’s partnership with the award-winning DCCT enables students to benefit from the expertise of highly qualified and respected coaches, which enhances the football-focussed curriculum.

 Training sessions and competitive fixtures are carried out alongside your main programme of study.

 Applications are welcomed from individuals who regularly participate in football and who show a desire and willingness to develop their sporting performance.